-The Wunstorf core was drilled in 2006 ~ 25 km west of Hannover, Germany (TK 25 Wunstorf, no. 3522, 52°23.942' N, 9°28.824' E; Fig. 1).
+The Wunstorf core was drilled in 2006 \sim 25 km west of Hanover, Germany (52°24.187' N, 9°29.398'' E, Voigt et al., 2008; Fig. 1).
 Approximately 76 m of middle Cenomanian to middle Turonian sediments, comprising a ~ 13.5 m thick CTB succession, were retrieved.
 During the Late Cretaceous, the drill site was located in the LSB, which was part of the expanded epicontinental shelf sea that covered most of Eurasia after the Cenomanian transgression (Hancock and Kauffman, 1979).
 The sediments at Wunstorf were deposited at an estimated water depth of 100-150 m based on sequence stratigraphy, sedimentological analysis and (micro)fossil content (Wilmsen, 2003).
-The most proximal exposed land, the Rheno-Bohemian Massif, was located ~ 150 km to the south and formed a barrier towards the Western Tethys.
-The Armorican and British massifs formed a barrier towards the Atlantic, while the Fennoscandian Shield formed a barrier to the open ocean in the north (Fig. 1; Wilmsen, 2003).
+The most proximal exposed land, the Bohemian Massif, was located $\sim 150 \, \mathrm{km}$ to the south and formed a barrier towards the western Tethys.
+The Armorican and British massifs formed a barrier towards the Atlantic, while the Fennoscandian Shield formed a barrier to the open ocean to the north (Fig. 1; Wilmsen, 2003).

-The OAE2-interval at Wunstorf is part of the Hesseltal Formation and occurs between 49.6 and 23.1 m below surface (mbs).
-The Hesseltal Formation consists of rhythmically alternating couplets of finely laminated black shales relatively rich in total organic carbon (TOC; max.
-2.8 %; Hetzel et al., 2011; Fig. 2b), grey to green marls, and light-grey (marly) limestones (Fig. 2; Erbacher et al., 2007; Voigt et al., 2008).
+The OAE2 interval at Wunstorf is part of the Hesseltal formation and occurs between 49.6 and 23.1 m below surface (mbs).
+The Hesseltal formation consists of rhythmically alternating couplets of finely laminated black shales with elevated levels of total organic carbon (TOC; max.
+2.8%; Hetzel et al., 2011; Fig. 2b), grey to green marls, and light grey (marly) limestones (Fig. 2; Erbacher et al., 2007; Voigt et al., 2008).
 The cyclic lithology results from a depositional system greatly influenced by precession (Voigt et al., 2008).
 Biostratigraphic zonation for the Hesseltal Formation relies on inoceramids, ammonites, acme occurrences of macrofossils and planktonic foraminifera that can be reliably correlated regionally and globally (Ernst et al., 1984; Voigt et al., 2008, and references therein).